 - Vanilla Beans - About 10 vanilla beans for every 8 oz of alcohol (FDA standard is .9 oz of beans per 8 ounces of alcohol)

 - 70 Proof Alcohol (minimum) Choose between Vodka, Bourbon, Rum, or Brandy

 As we’ve mentioned, there are plenty of good options when it comes to the type of alcohol you can use.
 Each offers its own unique characteristics, and in this section, we’ll explain the key differences between the most popular.

-Vodka is probably the most popular choice of distilled spirits when it comes to mixing with various drinks and cocktails.
+Vodka is the most popular choice of distilled spirits when it comes to mixing with various drinks and cocktails.
 The quality of the Vodka is directly linked to the number of times it is distilled and the specific type of grain being used, be it wheat, rye, corn, or another.
 The better the quality of the Vodka, the cleaner and smoother it is.
 For vanilla extract, smoother and cleaner means you get to taste stronger tones of vanilla.

 The vast majority of Vodka is 80 proof or 40% alcohol.
 The FDA dictates that a pure vanilla extract needs to be at least 70 proof or 35% alcohol, and this makes Vodka an ideal choice for vanilla extraction.
 If you're thinking a stronger vodka will produce a stronger extract, that's not exactly the case.
 A liquor any stronger than 100 proof should be diluted with distilled water to avoid burning the beans.